-One of the most significant hurdles preventing the treatment of many substance use disorders is withdrawal.
-Many people who have never had a substance abuse problem don’t understand that “quitting cold turkey” isn’t a viable option.
+One of the biggest reasons people avoid treatment for opioid use disorder is withdrawal.
+Those who have never had a substance abuse problem often don’t understand that “quitting cold turkey” isn’t a viable option.
 Aside from feeling awful, withdrawal can cause many other issues, making it nearly impossible for a person to function.
-Recovering from a substance use disorder takes time, commitment, and, most importantly, support.
+Recovering from opioid use disorder takes time, commitment, and most importantly, support.

-In this article, we break down the pitfalls of opioid withdrawal in hopes that you can better understand what those with addictions are going through.
-While Community Medical Services can help them with rehabilitation, it’s important to remember that the best thing you can do for loved ones suffering from substance abuse is to be there for them.
+In this article, we break down the pitfalls of opioid withdrawal to help you better understand what those with addictions are going through.
+While Community Medical Services can help them with rehabilitation, it’s important to remember that the best thing you can do for loved ones suffering from opioid use disorder is to be there for them.

-The symptoms of opioid withdrawal are severe and intense – it is difficult for someone who has not experienced opioid withdrawal to understand how uncomfortable it can be.
+The symptoms of opioid withdrawal are severe and intense, and it can be especially difficult for someone who has not experienced opioid withdrawal to understand how uncomfortable it can be.
 People describe opioid withdrawal as “the worst I have ever felt in my whole life.”
 Sometimes they use words like “horrible” or “terrible.”
-These symptoms are so awful that they can drive people to do things they would typically never do justto make them disappear.
+These symptoms are often so terrible that they can drive people to do things they typically never would just to find relief.

 What are the Symptoms of Opioid Withdrawal?